ivan-brko/Gamayun/readme.md

 * _**arguments**_: optional string list which contains the arguments that will be given to the executable when running it ([***read the comment about path expansion](#job-path-expansion-configuration))
 * _**tags**_: optional string list which contains the tags to be associated with this job in the database
 * _**resultWaitTimeoutMillis**_: optional unsigned value which defines for how long the results for this job will be awaited before deciding that the job has failed (default is 1000)
+* **_randomTriggerOffsetSeconds_**: optional unsigned value which defines the random interval (in seconds) in which the job will be run after the next trigger by cron is hit (default is 0).
+For example, if you set cron to run the job every day at 07:00 PM and set _randomTriggerOffsetSeconds_ to 60, then the job will run each day somewhere between 7:00 PM and 7:01 PM.
-* _**uniqueIds**_: optional string list which defines what keys need to be unique for this task.
+* _**duplicateEntryPolicy**_: optional TOML table which contains intstructions on what to do with duplicate entries.
 For example, say you write a web scrapper which collects ads from some site.
 When running this crawler multiple times you will end up with some duplicate ads from different job runs.
-What you can do here is add a ```uniqueId = ["link"]``` and for each ad also store its link under this key.
-This will ensure that only one document in the database can have that link which means no duplicates will be stored, even though the crawler will report them.
-If you want to use multiple fields as keys, consult with MongoDB documentation (part about compound indexes).
-* **_randomTriggerOffsetSeconds_**: optional unsigned value which defines the random interval (in seconds) in which the job will be run after the next trigger by cron is hit (default is 0).
-For example, if you set cron to run the job every day at 07:00 PM and set _randomTriggerOffsetSeconds_ to 60, then the job will run each day somewhere between 7:00 PM and 7:01 PM.
+If you don't configure this table in the configuration, Gamayun will not understand that these are the same ads and it will store them as separate, unrelated documents in the repository.
+This table allows you to configure how to handle these cases.
+There are two properties in the table:
+  * _**uniqueIds**_: string list which defines what keys need to match for two documents to be considered duplicates.
+For example, if you decide that two documents represent the same ad if they have the same ```link``` key present, you would set ```uniqueId = ["link"]```.
+  * _**onDuplicateEntry**_: Defines what policy to use for duplicate entries for this job.
+There are three available options:
+    * _IGNORE_NEW_: this policy will simply ignore any incoming duplicates in the repository
+    * _STORE_NEW_: this policy will always store the latest version of the document
+    * _TRACK_CHANGES_: this policy is still work in progress!
+It allows tracking the entire history of changes for a document

 <a name="job-path-expansion-configuration"></a>
 #### Path expansion